mcso-ap-fp/final-project/README.md

 Describe briefly what was good and/or challenging about using them.

 ## Services
 List all third party services you use, and what they do for your app (each in their own paragraph).
 Describe briefly what was good and/or challenging about using them.

+Firebase Authentication - Authentication was used to allow users to sign in/ sign out to keep track of their dining preferences.
+All dining preferences are linked to user UID's as seen in the DB schema below making it simple to fetch the current user's dining preferences when they are looking for a place to eat.

+Firestore Database - We used Firestore DB in order to keep track of our users' preferences from session to session.
+For this project we had to do research on batch transactions so we could update all of the preferences at once.
+I was pleased to find that Firestore has a set method which will create a document if one does not exist or update it if it does exist.
+This made storing/managing user preferences easy for both new and existing users.

 ## UI/UX
 Discuss anything noteworthy about your UI/UX/display code.